-8.3 Design:
+9.3 Design:

-- Encourage good design of new developments, which protecting the area's special and unique character, to mitigate and adapt to climate change. - Encourage a reduction in anti-social behaviour, through projects, initiatives and design of new development.
+- Encourage good design of new developments, which protect the area's special and unique character, to mitigate and adapt to climate change. - Encourage a reduction in anti-social behaviour, through projects, initiatives and design of new development.

-The Broadstairs & St Peter's neighbourhood area has its own unique design and character.
+The Broadstairs & St Peter's Neighbourhood Area has its own unique design and character.